agapebondservant/springcloudmeetup2020/README.md

  4. Cd into the root directories for each submodule and run **./mvnw spring-boot:run** to start the service.

- 5. Go to [here](http://localhost:8500) on your browser.
+ 5. Navigate to [this link](http://localhost:8000) on your browser.
 The dashboard app should be shown with data populating.